Almond Flour Waffles

 Are you team waffles or pancakes?
 If you’re reading this, I’m going to take a wild guess and assume you’re team waffle.
 But then again, I’m writing this and I’m usually team pancake so I probably shouldn’t assume!

 Despite my love for a tall stack of fluffy pancakes, I have to say, these almond flour waffles are one of my favorite recipes to date.
-They’re easy to make, vegan, paleo, refined sugar free and grain free
+They’re easy to make, vegan, paleo, crispy but fluffy, refined sugar free, made with no eggs and grain free.

 They have such a great flavor and smell delicious as they’re cooking, and have the perfect little pockets for puddles of maple syrup.